paldhous/ucsc/2020/multimedia-journalism/md/basic-charts.md

 ### Export and share the chart

-Having saved your chart, select `Export` to save it as a PNG image, setting the desired height and width in pixels:
+Having saved your chart, select the `Image` tab under the  `Export` export to save it as a PNG image, setting the desired height and width in pixels:

 ![](./img/basic_charts_11.jpg)